 The arts therapies are a form of psychotherapy utilising creative modalities, including visual art-making, drama, and dance/movement, within a therapeutic relationship to improve and inform physical, mental and emotional well-being.

 Art therapy utilises the materials of the visual arts such as paint, clay, pastels, crayons, collage as well as voice, writing, movement, roleplay and sand play.
 This can help clients to express the inexpressible, foster self-awareness, cope with difficulties and stress, facilitate recovery and explore new ways of being.
 Arts Therapy can be particularly useful for people who may be struggling to articulate their experiences and feelings.
-Children and young people often respond well to this form of counselling as it is non-threatening and offers them options about how to explore what they need to.
+Children and young people often respond well to this form of counseling as it is non-threatening and offers them options about how to explore what they need to.
 Art Therapy uses creative processes to help clients explore and express material that is often difficult to articulate in words.
-These methods are innovative, participatory and practical: they provide a supportive space for participants to ‘try on’ and practise new behaviours, and this can be more effective than merely talking about change.
+These methods are innovative, participatory and practical: they provide a supportive space for participants to ‘try on’ and practice new behaviors, and this can be more effective than merely talking about change.
 Creativity harnesses the imagination and a sense of play.
 This can help those who have limited choices in their life to use the safe space of the therapeutic environment to learn to tolerate the uncertainty of the unknown, and to become more comfortable to be able to improvise and open up new possibilities in their lives.

 Contemporary neurobiological research into trauma suggests that trauma has a powerful physical component and thus the first step in addressing trauma should attend to embodied trauma responses.
 Because the creative arts therapies are based on body awareness they can effectively address trauma and emotional and physical dysregulation.
 Creative arts therapies can increase resilience by improving the sense of agency and self-understanding through the ability to express feelings symbolically.
-This can give new perspectives on oneself and on one’s world view, which is essential in the recovery process.
+This can give new perspectives on oneself and on one’s worldview, which is essential in the recovery process.
 Creativity can connect us with a sense of meaning and also a means of communicating this to others.
 This approach can provide soothing and satisfying activities that can counteract a lack of engagement and provide the experience of safety, empowerment and the relief of symptoms of anxiety and/or depression through symbolic expression. - ANZACATA

 ✩ Individual Art Therapy Sessions specialising in Adolescents at Art Therapy Northern Rivers Studio at Byron Youth Services.

 ✩ Group Art Therapy Sessions